 - 1988-Basic Warrior Training/Marine Combat Training was incorporated into recruit training for females, adding another two weeks to their schedule.

 - 1996-Female drill instructors were allowed to wear the campaign cover, replacing the scarlet shoulder cord.

 - 1997-Marine Combat Training was removed from the female recruit training schedule with the introduction of the Crucible, resulting in the current 12-week schedule for both male and female recruits.
 Females Marines subsequently began attending Marine Combat Training at the School of Infantry in North Carolina prior to follow-on military occupational specialty training.
 Female Marines throughout the Marine Corps also started conducting the physical fitness test that mirrors the male PFT, adding additional physical training into the schedule.

-Roughly 2,400 female recruits come through 4th RTBn. each year, trained by the very women who have seen and been part of the transformation that has brought us to where we are today.
+Today, the seven series execute training per the same master training schedule as the male recruits.
+Roughly 3,400 female recruits - 24 series - come through 4th RTBn and graduate each year, trained by the very Marines whom have seen and been part of the transformation that has brought us to where we are today.